 No discussion of economic activity in the world today can pass without discussing Covid-19's debilitating impact.
 "We are an essential service, even so, Covid-19 caused the fish marketing industry to pivot away from the food services industry to the retail market.
 We haven't missed a beat since March 2020.
 We implemented Covid-19 protocols for our employees and the people who deliver fish and pick up fish for transport.
 We hired extra cleaning staff.
 We have regular updates on rules and regulations respecting Covid-19 protocols.
 We have lunch room rules.

 "We are situated on three quarters of an acre, so it's not a huge space.
 We have a highly automated processing floor, and it has always been safety first.
 Our people are conscious of the new rules.
 We promote a philosophy of care and concern.
 You know, in the old days, somebody might last 10 years in the grueling work conditions of a fish plant.
 Now they can make a life-long career with a reduced risk of injury and burn-out."

 Being declared an essential service helped Brown's Bay Packing weather the Covid-19 pandemic storm thus far.
 "The fish farms have fish to get out to market.
 The freight companies have adjusted the logistics with BC Ferries and others.
 Flights to Canada, USA, and Asia depart nightly delivering our fresh fish."
 No mean feat to deliver fresh food during a global pandemic.
 The workforce at Brown's Bay Packing are proud of it and deservedly so.

-Brown's Bay Packing, he will say, is a nice fit for this family man because the career path started in Campbell River, and that's where he has always stayed.
+Brown's Bay Packing, he will say, is a nice fit for this family man because the career path started in Campbell River.